Case Interview Practice

 Metrics that matter

-When discussing operations, focus on key performance indicators (KPIs) that reflect efficiency and effectiveness.
-Important metrics include:
+When analyzing operations, focus on key performance indicators (KPIs) that reflect efficiency and effectiveness.
+Common metrics include:

 Common mistakes